Updated: Thursday, September 10th 2020

 We anticipate that all of the health and safety measures currently in place this summer, for the small number of students who have had to return, will stay in place, for example, one-way systems, hand sanitisation and cleaning.

-How should we travel to the College safely?
+How can we travel to the College safely?

 Where possible, we are encouraging students to walk, cycle or drive to our campuses.
 If this is not possible, and you must use public transport, please ensure that you follow the latest government guidelines.